 Josh worked full time with the Army until his release of medical grounds in 2014.
 Since then he has undergone approximately 8 surgeries.

 Josh continues to remain active with veterans advocacy and awareness, and has served for over half a decade as President of the Seaforth Regimental Association.
-He has also been a member of your local branch exec for two years.
+He has also been a member of your local branch and was previously on the Executive Board for for two years.

 Josh lives in Vancouver, and has a seven-year-old son named Max.